ypriverol/github-paper/document/manuscript.md

 a dynamic and collaborative environment, often coined as social coding platform, with the ability to review, comment and discuss code
 \cite{Dabbish:2012}.
 Individual bioinformatics projects (https://github.com/lgatto/MSnbase) \cite{Gatto15012012},
-lab repositories (https://github.com/PRIDE-Toolsuite/) \cite{Perez-Riverol01012016}, intermediate projects (https://github.com/samtools) and
+lab repositories (https://github.com/PRIDE-Toolsuite/) \cite{Perez-Riverol01012016}, intermediate projects such as (https://github.com/samtools) and
-global collaborations such as ROpenSci (https://github.com/ropensci) and The Global Allience For Genomics and Health (https://github.com/ga4gh) has found the perfect place in GitHub to share code, ideas and collaborate.
+OpenMS (https://github.com/OpenMS) \cite{sturm2008openms}; or global collaborations such as ROpenSci (https://github.com/ropensci) and The Global Allience For Genomics and Health (https://github.com/ga4gh) has found the perfect place in GitHub to share code, ideas and collaborate.

 Some of our recommendations outlined below are applicable to other hosting services.
 However our main aim here is to highlight specific